 Dr. Williams is a Head Adjudicator for the Georgia Music Educators Association and has conducted GMEA Honor Choruses.
 She has accompanied many ACDA and GMEA Honor Choirs as well as Georgia All-State Choirs.
 She was featured in an article for Teaching Music, August 2010 (a journal for The National Association for Music Education.)
 Dr. Williams presented research at the 2012 National Association for Music Education Biennial Conference in St. Louis, MO.
 Additionally, Dr. Williams wrote an article on male choral participation in middle and high school for the journal of the American Choral Directors Association, Choral Journal, May, 2012.
 She is a part-time Lecturer for Boston University.
 Her husband, Dr. Brian Williams, is the Choral Director at Lassiter High School.
 They are pretty much thinking and talking about chorus students and choral music all the time!

-Maggie Taylor joined the Walton Choral Department as half-time assistant director in 2013 and is now our full-time assistant.
-Ms. Taylor is the Director for our Women’s Concert Choir and Bel Canto.
+Maggie Allyn joined the Walton Choral Department as half-time assistant director in 2013 and is now our full-time assistant.
+Mrs. Allyn is the Director for our Women’s Concert Choir and Bel Canto.
 Ms. Taylor is a Walton Chorus Alumna who went on to earn her Bachelor’s Degree in Vocal Performance from Samford University.

-Through her work with Act3 and Musical Theatre Workshop (MTW) over the past three years, Ms. Taylor has produced and directed kids/junior musicals such as Annie (Act3), Beauty and the Beast (Act3), Dear Edwina (MTW), Honk (MTW), Winnie the Pooh (Act3), The Little Mermaid (Act3), 101 Dalmatians (Act3/MTW), Jungle Book (Act3), Sleeping Beauty (Act3) and Aladdin (Act3).
-In addition to shows, intensive workshops and summer camp, she also works to develop and expand Act3’s Arts Academy which opens its doors to over 100 children each week.
+Through her work with Act3 and Musical Theatre Workshop (MTW) over the past three years, Mrs. Allyn has produced and directed kids/junior musicals such as Annie (Act3), Beauty and the Beast (Act3), Dear Edwina (MTW), Honk (MTW), Winnie the Pooh (Act3), The Little Mermaid (Act3), 101 Dalmatians (Act3/MTW), Jungle Book (Act3), Sleeping Beauty (Act3) and Aladdin (Act3).
+In addition to shows, intensive workshops, and summer camp, she also works to develop and expand Act3’s Arts Academy which opens its doors to over 100 children each week.